UnitedEffects/ueauth/README.md

 * yarn run dev
 * add src/api resources using the logging example

+### CI

+* To use Codefresh CI you'll need to add a deploy stage to the ci/codefresh.yaml file

 ## Todo

 * add full test coverage for base boilerplate